ksindi/ksindi.github.io/content/blog/nelson-the-manager.md

 To reinforce this, Nelson kept a circulating order book that passed from ship to ship.
 Each captain read it, annotated it, and passed it along.
 The book didn’t prescribe procedures.
 It explained reasoning.

 “I prefer close-quarters engagement,” he wrote, “because it neutralizes their superior numbers by making battles about crew quality, not firepower.
 When you can’t see my signals, engage the nearest enemy ship as closely as possible.”
-Indeed, because of training and technoology, British ships could fire at a rate two to three times that of French ships.
+Indeed, because of rigrious training, British ships could fire at a rate two to three times that of French ships.

 By giving his captains the logic behind his preferences, he made them independent extensions of his judgment.
 His orders were principles, not scripts.